-Prepaid expenses at June 30, 2023 and 2022 consist of expenditures for insurance, postage, travel and other operating costs which were paid prior to the end of the fiscal years but which benefit the subsequent fiscal years.
-Prepaid expenses at June 30, 2023 also includes expenditures totaling \$299,493 for a major advancement event occurring during the year ending June 30, 2024.
+Prepaid expenses at June 30, 2024 and 2023 consist of expenditures for insurance, postage, travel and other operating costs which were paid prior to the end of the fiscal years but which benefit the subsequent fiscal years.
+Prepaid expenses at June 30, 2023 also includes expenditures totaling \$299,493 for a major advancement event that occurred during the year ended June 30, 2024.